Mpouransari/Tarantula-Auto-Trade-Strategy-T-TAS/README.md

    🌐 Our suggestion is to use VPS with Windows Server operating system 🌐

-6- set Setting EA in MT5/MT4.
+6- Set Config Setting EA in the MT5/MT4.

-7- Enjoying your money .... 💸
+7- NOW , Enjoy Your Moneys .... 💸

 # Important Points 👀